15 Companion Plants to Grow With Tulips This Season

 Delicate flowers of Sweet Alyssum contrast beautifully with large bright tulips.

-• Exposure: Full sun to part shade
+sun-requirements sun requirements Full sun to partial shade

 A blanket of dainty white flowers come and go all season when sweet alyssum is worked into the landscape.
 When planted in pots alongside tulips, alyssum will mound and cascade over their sides in a spiller effect.
 When planted in garden beds, alyssum spreads out in a circular clump.

 Alyssum’s diminutive flowers contrast nicely with tulips’ big, bold petals.
-Its smaller size and fluffy flower profile provide will help shade your tulips’ feet.
+Its smaller size and fluffy flower profile will help shade your tulips’ feet.
 Retiring tulip leaves can be rolled down and hidden beneath their mounds.

 Dianthus